flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/perf.md

             are retained.

     !!! tip
-        In the FlyByWire A32NX you can click on the LSK next to V1, VR, V2, to let the aircraft calculate the V-Speed for you.
+        In the FlyByWire A32NX you can click on the LSK next to V1, VR and V2, to let the aircraft calculate the V-Speed for you.
 This calculated value is placed in the Scratchpad and can be moved to the V-Speed field with a second click.
 In real life this value is usually calculated by a specific airline application on the EFB.